 We publish 1,000 to 2,000-word feature articles on our main page Monday through Friday.
 Articles should speak primarily to a US audience, since the vast majority of our members are US-based.
 Articles should be aligned with SDN’s mission of “helping students become doctors”.
-In addition to current and future MDs and DOs, SDN also serves other doctoral-level healthcare professions including audiology dentistry, pharmacy, podiatry, optometry, physical therapy, and occupational therapy.
+SDN also serves doctoral-level healthcare professions including audiology, dentistry, medicine (MD and DO), pharmacy, podiatry, psychology and social welfare, optometry, physical therapy, occupational therapy and veterinary medicine.

 Below are examples of the types of articles that are published:

 - How-To: An overview article that provides tips for pre-health or health professional students, such as CASPer® for Medical School Admissions: What to Expect and How to Prepare or So You Want to Leave Patient Care: Now What?